Why is dental health during pregnancy important?

-- Hormonal changes during pregnancy can affect your gums causing them to become more sensitive, swollen and red.
-This is called “pregnancy gingivitis” or gum disease.
+- Hormonal changes during pregnancy can affect your gums, causing them to bleed, become more sensitive, swollen and red.
+This is called “pregnancy gingivitis” or gum disease

 - Gingivitis can lead to more serious periodontal (gum and bone) disease.
 This can increase the risk for other health conditions (e.g., diabetes and heart disease)

-- Poor dental health may affect the health of your developing baby.
+- Poor dental health may affect the general oral health of your developing baby.
 Research shows there may be a link between periodontal disease and having a pre-term or low-birth weight baby.
-These babies are at greater risk of having developmental problems, asthma, ear infections, and may have a higher risk of infant death.
+These babies are at greater risk of having developmental problems, asthma, ear infections and may have a higher risk of infant death

 How can I keep my teeth and gums healthy?

-Your teeth can be affected by what you eat and drink, how often you eat and drink, how long the food stays on your teeth, as well as how long plaque is left on your teeth.
-Plaque is the sticky film that contains bacteria.
+Your teeth can be affected by what you eat and drink, how often you eat and drink, how long the food stays on your teeth and how long plaque builds up on your teeth.
+Plaque is a sticky film that contains bacteria (germs).

 To keep your teeth and gums healthy:

 - Choose to drink water between meals and snacks.
-Avoid frequent sipping on sweet liquids.
+Avoid frequent sipping on sweet liquids and/or acidic drinks

-Nausea and vomiting during pregnancy can leave stomach acids in your mouth.
-Do not brush your teeth for 30 minutes after vomiting.
-The stomach acid combined with brushing may erode your tooth enamel.
-Rinse your mouth with water, or mix a teaspoon of baking soda with water.
+Nausea and vomiting during pregnancy can leave stomach acids in your mouth that can damage the teeth.
+After vomiting, rinse your mouth with water or a mixture of one teaspoon of baking soda with water.
 Do not brush your teeth for 30 minutes.
 You can use fluoride mouth rinse to freshen your mouth and protect your teeth.